Cybernaut-Official/learnnaut/README.md

 ![Dashboard](https://github.com/Cybernaut-Official/learnnaut/blob/main/dash.jpg)

-The Study Planner Application is a powerful and versatile tool designed to assist students in organizing and optimizing their academic schedules effectively.
+Learnnaut is a powerful and versatile tool designed to assist students in organizing and optimizing their academic schedules effectively.
 In today's fast-paced and demanding educational environment, students often find it challenging to balance multiple courses, assignments, exams, and extracurricular activities.
 This application aims to alleviate stress and enhance productivity by offering a comprehensive platform that streamlines the study process.